kinetixfi/smart-order-router/README.md

-# Uniswap Smart Order Router
+# Kinetix Smart Order Router

-This repository contains routing logic for the Uniswap V3 protocol.
+This repository contains routing logic for the Kinetix V3 protocol.

 It searches for the most efficient way to swap token A for token B, considering splitting swaps across multiple routes and gas costs.